Republic of Fiji Military Forces

 The Republic of Fiji Military Forces (RFMF, formerly the Royal Fiji Military Forces until 1987 when the Dominion of Fiji was overthrown) is the armed forces of the Pacific island nation of Fiji.
 With a total manpower of about 6,500 active soldiers and approximately 6,200 reservists, it is one of the smallest militaries in the world and the third largest in the South Pacific region.
-The Ground Force is organised into six infantry and one engineer battalions.
+The Ground Force is organised into one engineer and six infantry battalions.

 The first two regular battalions of the Fiji Infantry Regiment are traditionally stationed overseas on peacekeeping duties; the 1st Battalion has been posted to Lebanon, Iraq, Syria, and East Timor under the command of the UN, while the 2nd Battalion is stationed in Sinai with the MFO.
 Peacekeepers income represents an important source of income for Fiji.
 The 3rd Battalion is stationed in the capital, Suva, and the remaining three are spread throughout the islands.